With French President Macron's state visit, expect a mix of diplomacy and glamour

 During their stay, Macron and his wife will sleep at the historic Blair House, across the street from the White House.

-As signal of the France's importance, Macron is actually returning for his second state visit.
+As a signal of France's importance, Macron is actually returning for his second state visit.
 He was also the first guest of former President Donald Trump's at a state dinner.

 Macron has become a critical ear for Biden on the other side of the Atlantic